VaheP/Safari_Sprint/README.txt

 SAFARI SPRINT
 Justin Smith & Vahe Petrosyan

-https://github.com/VaheP/Safari_Sprint
+jmsmith2@wpi.edu
+vpetrosyan@wpi.edu
+Developed on both Windows and Mac https://github.com/VaheP/Safari_Sprint

 Developed using Professor Claypool's Dragonfly engine.
 All assets used are with the Creative Commons license and are credited in the Readme markdown file.

+Used a Makefile to compile all code for our game and confirmed that it properly compiled.

 Safari Sprint is an auto-runner game where you must avoid obstacles and deadly animals